e00E/clangd.github.io/index.md

 # What is clangd?

-clangd understands your C++ code and adds smart features to your editor: code completion, compile errors, go-to-definition and more.
+clangd understands your C and C++ code and adds smart features to your editor: code completion, compile errors, go-to-definition and more.

 `clangd` is a _language server_ that can work with many editors via a plugin.